SumoLogic/sumologic-otel-collector/vagrant/windows/README.md

 bash
 ```

+### ARM hosts (Apple M1, and so on)

+You can use [UTM](https://mac.getutm.app/) or any other VM provider that supports M1, and manually run the [provisioning script](provision.ps1) inside
+your VM.

+TODO: Try and make this work with Vagrant.

 ## Building the application

 After starting `bash` as per the previous section, you can use the same command as on Unix.
 So: